 Haryana is primarily an agricultural state with almost 80% of its land under cultivation.
 The geographical area of the state is 44212 sq. km which is 1.3% of India’s geographical area.
 The state is not bestowed with bounty of natural forests and only 3.90% of its geographical area is under notified Forests.
 The rest extends as Tree Cover in village common lands, community lands, institutional lands and agricultural farms, making the total area under Forest and Tree Cover to 6.49 percent.
 (India State of Forest Report, FSI, 2013)

-Forestry activities in the state are dispersed over rugged Shiwalik Hills in north, Aravalli Hills in south, sand dunes in west and wastelands, saline-alkaline lands and waterlogged sites in the central part of the state.
+Forestry activities in the state are dispersed over rugged Shiwalik Hills in the north, Aravalli Hills in south, sand dunes in west and wastelands, saline-alkaline lands, and waterlogged sites in the central part of the state.

 The department is making efforts to increase the Forest / Tree Cover in accordance with the Haryana State Forest Policy.
 Simultaneously, measures are being taken to protect & conserve the existing tree species and fauna to arrest and reverse ecological degradation.

 The objective of this charter is to work for better quality in public service

 Following services are being delivered by the Department:-

 - Processing the project files for getting permission from Government of India under Forest Conservation Act, 1980.

 - Granting of NOC regarding areas being covered under notified forests.

 - Granting of permission for felling of trees in areas under Section 4 of Punjab Land Preservation Act, 1900.